You should see the shock on people’s faces when they ask how I control insects in my garden and I reply, “I don’t use pesticides.”

 I also work on creating an environment where the plants aren’t unduly stressed.
 For example, I mulch deeply in order to regulate moisture, which prevents drought stress during dry periods and moisture overload during wet ones.

-There’s a lot of buzz in the garden world about certain plants repelling certain pests, but to my knowledge not much scientific evidence has been found to back it up.
+There’s a lot of buzz in the garden world about certain plants repelling certain pests, but little scientific evidence has been found to back it up.
 However, gardeners believe it.

 I can’t say for certain, but I do know when I plant basil near my tomatoes, for example, I don’t have problems with the tomato hornworm.
 Marigolds are said to offer similar protection to tomatoes and other plants.
-My garden has had a plethora of marigolds the last two seasons since I let them self-seed each year.
+Here are other common methods of companion planting for pest control.

 Let the Scary Critters Stay